Dynamical analysis of $k$-essence cosmology in the light of Supernova Ia observations: Cosmological parameters from JLA data

 Using the temporal behaviour of the scale factor as extracted from the JLA data, we may exploit Eq.\ (\ref{eq:aa4}) to obtain the time dependence of the equation of state parameter $w$ of total dark fluid over the time domain accessible in SNe Ia corresponding to the JLA data.
 The time domain as probed in the JLA data can be expressed in terms of a dimensionless time parameter $\eta$ as $-0.7 <\eta < 0$ where $\eta$ is defined as

 where $\eta = 0$ corresponds to present epoch (as $a$ at present epoch is normalised to unity).
-The time-dependence of equation of state parameter $w(\eta)$ extracted from the analysis of the JLA data are shown in left panel of Fig.\ \ref{fig:1}.
-We find that the temporal behaviour of $w(\eta)$ may be fitted with a polynomial of order 5, which we express as
+Note that, the equation of state $w$ of the total dark fluid is related to scale factor and its time derivatives by Eq.\ (\ref{eq:aa4}).
+The obtained temporal profile of the scale factor $a(t)$ and its time derivatives $\dot{a}(t)$ and $\ddot{a}(t)$ (presented in Fig.\ \ref{fig:1a}) can be used in Eq.\ (\ref{eq:aa4}) to obtain the temporal behaviour of the equation of state $w(t)$.
+Using the temporal profile of $a(t)$, we may also use Eq.\ (\ref{eq:aa9}) to get the relation between $\eta$ and $t$.
+Thus using the simultaneous values of $w(t)$ and $\eta$ at any $t$, we can compute values of $w$ corresponding to the value of $\eta$.
+The $w(\eta)$ profile, thus obtained, also expresses the temporal behaviour of the equation of state of the total dark fluid in terms of our chosen time parameter $\eta$.
+We have chosen a suitable polynomial to express the obtained $\eta-$dependence of $w$ by fitting the coefficients of the polynomial with the obtained $w(\eta)$ profile.
+The time-dependence of $w(\eta)$ within its 1$\sigma$ range, extracted from the analysis of the JLA data are shown in left panel of Fig.\ \ref{fig:2}.
+We find that the temporal behaviour of $w(\eta)$, corresponding to the central best-fit line in the left panel of Fig.\ \ref{fig:2}, may be fitted with a polynomial of order 5, which we express as

 with values of the coefficients $B_i$ at best-fit is given by